NatsuDrag9/trillo/README.md

 ## Landing Page

-Mobile responsive static webpage using HTML and CSS (Sass).
+Mobile responsive static webpage using HTML and CSS (Sass) -- replicated from Udemy Course by Jonas Schmedtmann